KrishnaRekapalli/cross-validate/_posts/2021-05-15-git-problem-and-solution.md

 $ git clone git@github.com:KrishnaRekapalli/upgraded-octo-waffle.git
 ```

-If the repository is cloned into the local machine sometime ago and if the local main and the remote main branches are out of sync, we can use the commands to check if the local brnach needs to be updated and take necessary action i.e. `rebase`
+If the repository is cloned into the local machine sometime ago and if the local main and the remote main branches are out of sync, we can use the following set of commands to check if the local brnach needs to be updated and take necessary action i.e. `rebase`

 ```shell
 $ git fetch # fetches the latest changes